Annealed quantitative estimates for the quadratic 2D-discrete random matching problem: Introduction and statement of the main results

 Since the cost is quadratic, by \cite[Theorem 1.25]{Santambrogio}, there exists a function $h^n$ such that $T^n= \mathrm{Id}+\nabla h^n$.
 Applying the law of large numbers, we further have the weak convergences $\mu^n,\nu^n {\rightharpoonup}\rho\, \dd \mathrm{m}$ as $n\uparrow \infty$ so that we expect $T^n\approx \mathrm{Id}$ as $n\uparrow\infty$.
 Thus, this suggests that the correction $\nabla h^n$ is small as $n\uparrow\infty$, allowing to perform (formally) the Taylor expansions

 Plugging \eqref{eq:TaylExp} into \eqref{eq:MongAmp}, neglecting the higher order terms and replacing $\mu^n$ by $\rho$ yields

 This formal linearization suggests the following two conjectures

 Unfortunately, \eqref{eq:approxcost} cannot hold as it is, since the solution of \eqref{eq:ApproxPDE} does not belong to $\mathrm{H}^1$ due to the roughness of the source term.
-To overcome this, following the strategy in \cite{ambrosio2019pde}, a regularization using the heat-semigroup at time $\sim \frac{1}{n}$ is made.
+To overcome this, following the strategy in \cite{ambrosio2019pde}, a regularization using the heat-semigroup at time $\sim \frac{1}{n}$ (up to logarithmic corrections) is made.
 Doing so, the first item of \eqref{eq:approxcost} turns out to be true, leading to the result \eqref{eq:AsymptoticCost} (see for instance \cite{ambrosio2019finer} for a convergence rate).